Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

 It is a well-known fact that a model is stationary if all roots of \eqref{eq:autoregressive_polynomial} lie outside the unit circle $|z| = 1$.

-\textbf{Out-of-sample Testing}.
+\textbf{5.
+Out-of-sample Testing}.
 In order to validate the results on unseen data, we perform out-of-sample tests.
-We use both of the traditionally trained model and the model trained with our metric to generate rolling forecasts on the test set, for each time series in the dataset.
-The models we used in the experiments generate and evaluate point forecasts, which can be viewed as degenerate probability distributions with all mass concentrated at a single value.
-With this simplification we can demonstrate the metric's effectiveness in improving multi-horizon accuracy and stability without the additional complexity of generating full predictive distributions.
+We use both the MLE trained model and the model trained with the AC score to generate rolling probabilistic forecasts on the test set (for each time series in the dataset).
+For each forecast origin in the test set, we simulate $k = 30$ sample paths of length $H = 24$ steps.
+Both models are evaluated from the same set of forecast origins, determined by the minimum history offset, ensuring a fair comparison.
+The AC score, accuracy score, and stability score are computed using the empirical formulas \eqref{eq:energy_score_empirical} and \eqref{eq:energy_distance_empirical}.
+For horizon-specific accuracy analysis, we additionally report the mean squared error (MSE) of the ensemble mean forecast at each horizon, averaged across all test series.